Posted on

 Here’s why I recommend them with caution:

-• Handle with Care: Avoid metal utensils and harsh scrubbing, as damage reduces safety.
+• Handle with care: Avoid stacking, harsh scrubbing, and metal utensils, as damage reduces safety.
 They can also break if dropped.

 The extra care required, their fragility, and the potential leaching risk during long cooking times make them my least recommended option.